-This view is taken looking west standing at the centre of the
+This view is taken looking west standing at the centre of the bridge.

-It takes in the waterways of both creeks, the creek foreshores and the hills in the distance.
+It takes in the waterways of both Cudgera and Christies Creeks, the creek's foreshore and the hills in the distance.

 Currently there is little built form within the majority of the view.
 Buildings are visible at the northern edge of the bridge.
 Foreshore vegetation screens the base of building.